TGAC/earlham-galaxytools/workflows/GeneSeqToFamily/readme.md

 3. Cluster protein sequences using [hcluster_sg](https://github.com/douglasgscofield/hcluster) and BLASTP scores
 4. Multiple sequence alignment (MSA) for each cluster using [T-Coffee](http://www.tcoffee.org/Projects/tcoffee/)
 5. Generate gene trees from MSAs using [TreeBeST](http://treesoft.sourceforge.net/treebest.shtml)
-6. Create a SQLite database from the MSAs, gene trees and gene feature information using Gene Alignment and Family Aggregator (GAFA)
+6. Create an SQLite database from the MSAs, gene trees and gene feature information using Gene Alignment and Family Aggregator (GAFA)
 7. Visualise the Aequatus dataset